 Use the fireplace responsibly.

 To keep errant sparks from escaping, install a durable metal fire screen in front of your fireplace.
-Don’t leave a fire unattended, and give ashes ample time to cool down before disposing of them.
+Don’t leave a fire unattended.
+Give ashes ample time to cool down before disposing of them.
 Always place fireplace ash in a dedicated metal container that isn’t used for any other household refuse.
 Have your chimney professionally cleaned at least once a year to prevent the buildup of creosote and other materials that could cause a chimney fire.

 Keep fire extinguishers handy.

-Fire damage can be devastating, but you can minimize the risk of fire in your home.
+Fire damage can be devastating, but learning how to prevent fire can minimize the risk of fire in your home.
 Make these practices part of your fire safety plan and review them regularly.
 For more information about fire safety, and to learn more about what do during a house fire, check out our Fire Safety Resource Guide.